goldenagellc/ESD-Coupon-Clipper/README.md

 of this contract, by [Austin Williams](https://github.com/Austin-Williams/) takes a 1% house fee and transfers funds to the house after redeeming *any* amount of coupons.
 To save on gas, we've updated it so that a separate function transfers accumulated fees to the house.

-We've also reduced the house cut to 0.5%, and the minimum tip to 1.5%.
+We've also reduced the initial house fee to 0.5%.
+Every time a bot generates 10000ESD for the house, the house's cut will be halved for that bot's transactions.
+This results in a more fair playing field for the bots, and rewards long-time players for their commitment.

+> An example: If Bot A has earned 15000ESD for the house, the house cut drops to `0.5/2 = 0.25%` for them.
+If Bot B has earned 30001ESD for the house, the house cut drops to `0.5/2**3 = 0.06%` for them.
+Due to rounding, the house cut eventually goes to zero.

-> Pro tip: You can use both versions simultaneously to increase the odds that a bot will redeem your coupons.
+> Pro tip: You can use both versions (this and Austin William's) simultaneously to increase the odds that a bot will redeem your coupons.
 You'll only pay the tip to the one that succeeds.

 ## Deployed Contract

-`CouponClipper` is deployed to [0x4681D7Ba484a679D10F68D7f6F0E1222e93b5779](https://etherscan.io/address/0x4681D7Ba484a679D10F68D7f6F0E1222e93b5779) and the code is verified on Etherscan.
+`CouponClipper` is deployed to [0x5fb89D51c236C4dfF35bf62b7821B6bF92611630](https://etherscan.io/address/0x5fb89D51c236C4dfF35bf62b7821B6bF92611630) and the code is verified on Etherscan.

 ## How does it work?